wrdrd/docs/docs/consulting/kids.rst

 DNS Content Filtering
 ^^^^^^^^^^^^^^^^^^^^^^^
-- DNS is a OSI Layer 7 ("application layer") network protocol for cached, distributed key-value lookup that's just about as old as the internet.
+- DNS domain names are resolved to IP addresses by sending a request to and receiving a reply from a DNS nameserver.
 - :ref:`DNS` is used to lookup
   an IPv4 ("A record") or an IPv6 ("AAAA record" / "quad-a record") address ("127.0.0.1", "::1") for a domain name ("localhost.org").
+- Most systems will attempt to lookup the IP address for a domain name from a local ``/etc/hosts`` or ``C:\Windows\System32\Drivers\etc\hosts`` file before sending a request to one of the DNS nameservers listed in ``/etc/resolv.conf``.
+- Instead of everyone regularly downloading an ``/etc/hosts`` file containing every domain and IP, we have :ref:`DNS`.
+- DNS is an OSI Layer 7 ("application layer") network protocol for cached distributed key-value lookup that's just about as old as the internet.
-- DNS records are typically cached on first request: a DNS resolver cache is typically not *flushed* until the browser and/or operating system are restarted.
+- DNS records are typically cached (stored locally) on first request: a DNS resolver cache is typically not *flushed* until the browser and/or operating system are restarted.
-- :ref:`HTTP` and :ref:`HTTPS` may use DNS or connect directly to an IP (in which case no DNS resolution occurs).
-- Domain names are resolved to IP addresses by sending a request and receiving a reply from a DNS resolver.
-- DNS resolver addresses can be set through :ref:`DHCP` (when a machine connects to a router running a DHCP server and receives e.g. an IP address, a subnet, a gateway IP, and a DNS server address) or manually.
+  DNS lookups will be served from the local cache until the DNS record TTL expires or the cache is flushed.
-- DNS resolver IPs
+- DNS nameserver IPs
   can be set on the router and/or on a particular machine.
+- DNS nameserver addresses can be set manually or automatically from whatever is listed in a :ref:`DHCP` response.
+- When a device connects to a network, it broadcasts a request for a DHCP server ("DHCPDiscover").
+  The router or gateway runs a DHCP server daemon process which replies to the DHCPDiscover request with a DHCP response ("DHCPOffer") that contains a unique IP address for the requesting device to assign to itself, a subnet from which IP routes can be created, a gateway IP to use as the default route,
+  *one or more DNS nameserver IPs*, and maybe an :ref:`NTP` time server address.
+- Typically, when a router gets a public IP from the ISP over :ref:`DHCP`, it also receives the ISP's DNS nameserver IPs;
+  which it will use by default itself and relay requests to on behalf of devices on the LAN which request DNS.
-- Depending on the operating system, you may need admin rights to change the DNS resolver IPs for a given connection for a given user.
+- Depending on the operating system, you may need admin rights to change the DNS nameserver IPs for a given connection for a given user.
+- :ref:`HTTP` and :ref:`HTTPS` connections
+  may lookup the server's IP with DNS or connect directly to an IP (in which case no DNS resolution occurs and so no DNS content filtering can occur).
 - *A VPN,
   DNS over HTTPS (DoH),
   and DNS over TLS (DoT) can bypass any DNS resolver